gourabsen21s/NeuroCode-AI/memory-bank/progress.md

 - Performance optimization for real-time collaboration with many users

 ## Project Health
 The project is in a healthy state with a functional MVP.
 Core features are working as expected, with identified areas for improvement.
 The codebase is well-structured following MVC patterns, and the technology choices align well with the project goals.
 The addition of comprehensive documentation improves the user experience and onboarding process.
+Recent fixes to the documentation page demonstrate the project's commitment to ensuring a reliable user experience.
 Next steps focus on enhancing existing features, expanding documentation, and addressing known limitations.